 ____Witness information.
 If there were witnesses to any of the alleged incidences of discrimination or harassment, your attorney will find it beneficial to have a list of their names and contact information, if known.
 This will save your attorney leg-work in trying to track down witnesses who may support, or disagree with, your allegations.

-Have an Attorney Review Your Discrimination in the Workplace Claim for Free
+Seek Professional Help With Your Discrimination in the Workplace Claim

 Now that you've learned how to prove discrimination in the workplace, you should have a better idea of whether your claim is solid.
 An employment law attorney may have other suggestions for proving your claim as well.
-Get started today with a free legal evaluation by a local attorney.
+Get started today and find an experienced employment law attorney near you.